The Filmmaker's Glossary

 Chekhov's Gun

-NarrativeA dramatic principle that states that every element in a story must be necessary, and irrelevant elements should be removed.
+NarrativeA dramatic principle that every element introduced in a story must serve the plot.

 Color Grading

-CinematographyThe process of altering and enhancing the color of a motion picture, video image, or still image electronically, photo-chemically, or digitally.
+CinematographyThe post-production process of altering and enhancing the color of a motion picture or video.

 D